oalcabes/ValRE/ValRE_ADDITIONS.md

    ```python
    if d2_str1 in str(f) or d2_str2 in str(f) or d3_str3 in str(f):
    ```
    b.
+OUTPUT FILES
-OUTPUT FILES: Similarly to input files, if you're having problems loading your output files and need to change the form of the datestring, you can alter the following lines in the main function of the code:
+   Similarly to input files, if you're having problems loading your output files and need to change the form of the datestring, you can alter the following lines in the main function of the code:
    ```python
    if str(mod_start_time.date()) in str(obs_files) or mod_start_time.strftime('%Y_%m_%d') in str(obs_files):